ADVERTISEMENT

 Note that the same source might be a primary source of some information, and a secondary source of other information.
 For example, a death certificate is a primary source of the cause of death, but a secondary source of the deceased’s date of birth (reported years after the birth by someone probably lacking first-hand knowledge).

-TIP: For more information on evaluating primary and secondary sources, see the Board for Certification of Genealogists’ Guidelines for Evaluating Genealogical Resources.
+TIP: For more information on evaluating primary and secondary sources, see the question under “Evidence Analysis” as part of the Board for Certification of Genealogists FAQ page.

 Once I established my hypothesis, I listed records and other sources I felt would be useful based on what I learned in step 2: